Ada Apa Dengan Cinta? 2: Plot

 Cinta is now the owner of a mini pop art café in Jakarta.
-She and her high school gang comforts Karmen, who is recovering from drug addiction.
-Milly is married to the gang's formerly geek high school mate Mamet and is currently pregnant with their first child, while Maura is married to Chris with 4 kids.
+She and her high school gang comfort Karmen, who is recovering from drug addiction.
+Milly is married to the gang's formerly geeky high school mate, Mamet and is currently pregnant with their first child, while Maura is married to Chris with 4 kids.
 Cinta announces that the ladies will go on a vacation to Yogyakarta and that she is engaged to her boyfriend Trian.

 Meanwhile, in New York City, Rangga is the co-owner of a coffee shop when his step-sister, Sukma, pays a visit to ask him to visit his estranged mother in Yogyakarta, but he refuses.
-He ultimately has a change of heart and decides to go there after his co-owner and friend Roberto convinces him to return to Indonesia and tie up his loose ends.
+He ultimately has a change of heart and decides to go there after his co-owner and friend, Roberto, convinces him to return to Indonesia and tie up his loose ends.

 Before the ladies go, they visit the grave of Alya, who died in an accident in 2010.
-Rangga arrives in Jakarta to find that Cinta is no longer living in her old house, so he continues on to Yogyakarta.
-In Yogyakarta, while vacationing, Karmen and Milly sees Rangga on the road, and they tell Cinta about it.
+Rangga arrives in Jakarta to find that Cinta is no longer living in her old house, so he continues to Yogyakarta.
+In Yogyakarta, while vacationing, Karmen and Milly see Rangga on the road, and they tell Cinta about it.
 Cinta refuses to see him at first, but after an argument with Karmen, she decides to do so.